luxinator/RainyDay/docs/spark01.md

 # Spark

 Spark jobs can be written in many languages, probably the most used is  [Scala](http://www.scala-lang.org).
 It is a general purpose programming language with many functional capabilities.
 For beginners it is probably easiest to use an IDE while building scala/spark applications.
-We will walk you through setting up the IDE.
+We will go through setting up the IDE.
 We assume that you have installed [IntelliJ](https://www.jetbrains.com/idea/) from Jetbrains and that the scala plugin is installed like explained [here](https://www.jetbrains.com/help/idea/creating-and-running-your-scala-application.html).

 ## Setup IntelliJ IDEA